Simulation racing, known better as ‘sim racing’ inside the community, is the concept of virtual races taking place on simulated software.

 The beauty of a racing simulator is that you can, in most cases, receive either real-time or post-session telemetry information (often known as data).
 Whilst on the surface these may look like complex graphs and numbers, they can be invaluable in telling you about your driving style.

 Consistency, smoothness and confidence are key in sim racing and so if your data is looking scrambled, it’s possibly due to your driving style.
-The Coach Dave Academy offers guidance and walkthroughs on how to interpret data, and you should really look into it!
+Coach Dave Academy offers guidance and walkthroughs on how to interpret data, and you should really look into it!

 Sim Racing vs Real Life: Does Sim Racing Make You a Better Driver?